YasmineAbdElMoniem/AmazonAssesment/readme.md

 1. Login API request with valid credentials and Get Access Token
 2. Verify that the access token is not empty.
+3. Create New User Using Java Faker Library to get Random Emails
-3. Retrieve user information from the WhoAmI API using the access token.
+4. Retrieve user information from the WhoAmI API using the access token.
-4. Perform a logout API request using the access token.
+5. Perform a logout API request using the access token.
-5. Get the logout message from the API response.
+6. Get the logout message from the API response.

 **How to Run**